oracle-livelabs/apex/forms-to-apex-adb/4-create-apex-app/4-create-apex-app.md

 By the end of this lab, you will have an APEX application with multiple pages, each demonstrating different features and functionalities, ready to be enhanced further in subsequent labs.

+Estimated Time: 15 Minutes

+### Objectives
+In this lab, you:
+- Create an Oracle APEX application using the Create Application Wizard.
+- Add multiple types of pages such as faceted search, interactive reports, and master-detail pages to the APEX application.
+- Manage and enhance application pages.

 ## Task 1: Create an Application
 1. First, login into your APEX workspace.